 Week 3 Audio

 This week in ds106 we’re going to be diving into our first storytelling genre: audio.
 Working with audio can be a bit daunting and unfamiliar, so we’ll be easing you into it this week.
 We’ll ask you to do some listening exercises as well as begin to create your own.
 It’s time to make movies!
-Video is perhaps the most rich of storytelling forms, and we want you to focus explicitly now on video storytelling.
+Video is perhaps the most rich of storytelling forms, and I want you to focus explicitly now on video storytelling.
 The only assignments on your plate are to work on video assignments, and all of which are due in two weeks time.